-BEND, Ore. – November 17, 2016 – Last week Economic Development for Central Oregon (EDCO) and Boys & Girls Clubs of Bend (BGCB) teamed up to host the Second Annual Civil War Rally & Auction, raising more than $190,000+ to support our kids, our families and economic opportunities for all.
-The event, held at the Riverhouse on the Deschutes, brought business leaders, parents, community members, coaches, players, and alumni together for a night of spirited rivalry and fundraising in support of the two non-profits.
+BEND, OR.
+(November 15, 2017) – Last week Economic Development for Central Oregon (EDCO) and Boys & Girls Clubs of Bend (BGCB) teamed up to host the Third Annual Civil War Rally & Auction, raising more than $190,000 to support our kids, our families and economic opportunities for all.
+The event, held at The Riverhouse on the Deschutes, brought business leaders, parents, community members, coaches, players, and alumni together for a night of spirited rivalry and fundraising in support of the two non-profits.

 EDCO and the Boys & Girls Clubs of Bend believe that successful economic development begins with healthy families and kids.
 The foundation of healthy families is gainful employment.
 Together, they form a strong partnership that fulfills the promise of a thriving community.
 BGCB’s youth development programs ensure that the economic opportunities EDCO creates today will be met by the emerging workforce of tomorrow.

-With the help of sponsors, volunteers, staff, partners, talent, donors, and more than 400 attendees, the Riverhouse on the Deschutes was transformed into a football stadium, complete with the energy and excitement of the Civil War game.
-Event highlights included almost 200 live and silent auction items, gourmet tailgating food, referee auctioneers, on-field announcers and sportscasters, field turf and sponsor box seats, Summit High School Pep Band, emcee Bob Grim, ex-NFL and Oregon State football player, and appearances by Pat Casey, head baseball coach for Oregon State, and Brent Haberly, University of Oregon linebacker (2002-2006).
+With the help of sponsors, volunteers, staff, partners, talent, donors, and 450 attendees, The Riverhouse on the Deschutes was transformed into a football stadium, complete with the energy and excitement of the Civil War game.
+Event highlights included over 200 live and silent auction items, gourmet tailgating food, referee auctioneers, on-field announcers and sportscasters, field turf and sponsor box seats, Summit High School Pep Band, emcees Meg Sinclair and Evan Dickens, on-field Reporter Shanan Kelley, former University of Oregon Running Backs Coach Gary Campbell, and so much more.

 About the Partnership